emonifi/spinner-widget/README.md

 Download the source code, double click reusable-spinner.html
 You can modify the call to the class constructor in the html file if you would like to change the behavior

+If you want an easy one click way to view it: https://emonifi.github.io/spinner-widget/

 ## Areas for improvement
 Allow for unlimited spinning.
 This would make this more useful as a page spinner.
 You could get it to spin indefinitely until you are ready and call the endLoad() method